All Sports Schedule

-Jesse Shaw is in his first season as the chief of staff for the University of Iowa men's basketball team.
+Jesse Shaw is in his second season as the chief of staff for the University of Iowa men's basketball team.

-Shaw joins the Hawkeyes after spending one season as an assistant coach at Drake.
+Shaw joined the Iowa staff after spending the 2024-25 season as an assistant coach at Drake.
 He helped the Bulldogs enjoy unprecedented success as the team racked up a school-record 31 victories and claimed both the Missouri Valley Conference regular season and tournament titles.
 The Bulldogs advanced to the second round of the NCAA Tournament after defeating sixth-seeded Missouri, 67-57, in the Round of 64.

 Shaw assisted in Drake’s complete roster rebuild, as the Bulldogs brought in a combined 10 transfers and first-year players.
-One of the signees – Bennett Stirtz – was named the MVC Larry Bird Player and Newcomer of the Year, while being a finalist for the Riley Wallace Award and Lou Henson Awards.
+Stirtz was named the MVC Larry Bird Player and Newcomer of the Year, while being a finalist for the Riley Wallace Award and Lou Henson Awards.

 Prior to making the move to Des Moines, Shaw spent four years at Maryville.
 He registered the second-highest overall winning percentage in program history and led the team to two of its five total wins over ranked opponents all-time.